CrunchyData/crunchy-postgresql-manager/docs/log-aggregration.md

 $ActionResumeRetryCount -1
 *.* @@192.168.0.105:514

+Also, in /etc/rsyslog.d/listen.conf you have to comment out the line $SystemLogSocketName ....

 We then provide this rsyslogd.conf file to the container when it is provisioned and start up the rsyslogd in the containers startup script.